 1540 Alcazar St., CHP 133

 Pediatric Therapy Network

 Torrance, CA 90501

 About the Instructors

-Stefanie Bodison OTD, OTR/L, C/NDT is a graduate of the University of Southern California and has been specializing in sensorimotor and neurodevelopmental intervention techniques with children for over 20 years.
+Stefanie Bodison OTD, OTR/L, C/NDT is a graduate of the University of Southern California and has been specializing in sensorimotor and neurodevelopmental intervention techniques with children for more than 20 years.
 Dr. Bodison specializes in treating children with feeding and oral-motor difficulties, as well as combining sensory integration and Neuro-Developmental Treatment™ techniques to meet the daily living challenges of children with autism, learning disabilities, cerebral palsy, sensory integration dysfunction and neuromotor disorders.
-She has lectured on sensory integration and feeding, eating and swallowing issues in children throughout the United States and internationally, and teaches pediatric course content within the USC Division of Occupational Science and Occupational Therapy.
+She has lectured on sensory integration and feeding, eating and swallowing issues in children throughout the United States and internationally, and teaches pediatric course content within the USC Chan Division of Occupational Science and Occupational Therapy.
 Dr. Bodison is interested in multidirectional translational research on children with neurodevelopmental disorders.
 Her research aims to evaluate the efficacy, effectiveness and cost-effectiveness of rehabilitation interventions for children with a variety of developmental conditions.
-Her research specialties include: Rehabilitation interventions, children with neurodevelopmental disorders, autism, multisensory integration, developmental dyspraxia and learning disabilities.
+Her research specialties include: rehabilitation interventions, children with neurodevelopmental disorders, autism, multisensory integration, developmental dyspraxia and learning disabilities.

 $3500.
 In addition to the course fee, participants should anticipate additional book and material fees in the range of approximately $500.

 A refund, less $100 administrative fee, will be made if a cancellation notice is received 30 business days prior to the course date.
 Cancellation by instructor will result in full refund.